RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4esse/

 Cartoon creators learn fiction story elements.
 Like if a cartoon mouse on The Simpsons can lift a Cartoon Cat.
 It requires learning.
-Ficiton content creation is not magical or supernatural.
+Fiction content creation is not magical or supernatural.
 Fiction content creation requires learning of skills, writing skills, how to be popular skills, marketing skills, selling skills, product placement skills, publishing skills.
-You can't just build a fiction venue like Church or Mosque or Cinema without learning air conditioning and engineering and electrical for lighitng and sound systems.
+You can't just build a fiction venue like Church or Mosque or Cinema without learning air conditioning and engineering and electrical for lighting and sound systems.
 Sill centered around teaching fiction.
 Sharing fiction.
 The popularity of fiction.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4fxg0/

-Ignroance of the history of Church and Mosque and storytelling.
-Who invnted languages, who invented the Arabic language?
+Ignorance of the history of Church and Mosque and storytelling.
+Who invented languages, who invented the Arabic language?
 Fiction storytellers have huge influence on the world.
 Donald Trump as a fiction storytelling is changing the world.
 Putin as a fiction storyteller is changing the world.
 Reddit users are blind to how Reddit content fiction changes behaviors.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4hsnd/

-The Reddit comment section is where many pepole go to learn.
+The Reddit comment section is where many people go to learn.
 Reddit comments are fed to train large language models (artificial intelligence) to teach other people.
 What is learned from Reddit comments is concerning. ... ... ...
 “Public education does not serve a public.
 It creates a public.
 And in creating the right kind of public, the schools contribute toward strengthening the spiritual basis of the American Creed.
 That is how Jefferson understood it, how Horace Mann understood it, how John Dewey understood it, and in fact, there is no other way to understand it.
 The question is not, Does or doesn't public schooling create a public?
 The question is, What kind of public does it create?
 A conglomerate of self-indulgent consumers?
 Angry, soulless, directionless masses?
 Indifferent, confused citizens?” ― Neil Postman, The End of Education: Redefining the Value of School.
 September 1995.
-Etrnal September Year 1.
+Eternal September Year 1.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4ireq/

-"Glad not a student anhymore" - learning from Reddit venue, learning reddit comments and postings.
+"Glad not a student anymore" - learning from Reddit venue, learning Reddit comments and postings.
 Learning doesn't happen in a classroom.
 Learning happens on Fox News HDTV.
 People so lacking in media ecology self-awareness they can't grasp that Donald Trump is a product of television addiction.
-Not classroom school addictions, but where people learn and study - on Truth Social, Twitter, Reddit, Facebook, Reality TV, Fox News, Charlie Kirl podcasts, Joe Rogan podcasts.
-These are the classrooms and pepole on Reddit thinkg they are no longer learning and are no longer students.
+Not classroom school addictions, but where people learn and study - on Truth Social, Twitter, Reddit, Facebook, Reality TV, Fox News, Charlie Kirk podcasts, Joe Rogan podcasts.
+These are the classrooms and people on Reddit thinking they are no longer learning and are no longer students.
 Unaware of how they learned of Charlie Kirk's shooting and killing, it wasn't likely a school classroom with a teacher reading a book.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4j2b3/